sez11a/liferay-docs/develop/tutorials/articles/110-portlets/15-javascript/04-npm/08-npm-sdk.markdown

 stable features(described by LPSs and GitHub issues).
 Feature levels are defined by the minimum component versions needed for the supported features to work.
-Note that you can use higher versions in any of the components, as long as they are compatible with the one defined by the feature level.
+Note that you can use higher versions in any of the components, as long as they are compatible with the one defined by the feature level (see Semantic Versioning Compatibility section below).

 +$$$